 To be a leader in the Otonabee Region watershed for the conservation, protection, and enhancement of a healthy, natural environment

-Otonabee Conservation is your local, community-based environmental agency that protects, restores and manages the natural resources within the Otonabee Region watershed.
-Otonabee Conservation works with its eight member municipalities to create a healthy, environmentally diverse watershed that improves the quality of life for residents, makes our area more appealing to visitors and new business, and helps to ensure a more vibrant regional economy.
+Otonabee Conservation is a locally-focused, community-based environmental agency that protects, restores, and manages the natural resources within the Otonabee Region watershed.
+We work with our eight member municipalities to create a healthy, environmentally diverse watershed that improves the quality of life for residents, makes our area more appealing to visitors and new business, and helps to ensure a more vibrant regional economy.

 Otonabee Conservation was established in 1959 in accordance with the Conservation Authorities Act R.S.O.1990, Chapter C.27.
 The Authority is governed by a Board of Directors, representative of the local municipalities and is supported by a professional staff of 17.